graphql-mocks/graphql-mocks/packages/docs/docs/paper/operations.md

 title: Operations
 ---

-Operations are functions available within an *Mutate Transaction* callback and are bound with special internal context.
+Operations are functions available within an *Mutate Transaction* callback with access to internal context including the current version of the store being operated on.

 ## Base Operations